harel-coffee/OmicLearn-auto/docs/HOW-TO:-Using.md

 _**Figure 7:** Sample case for `Additional Features` option_

-The section `Exclude identifiers` enables users to exclude the identifiers.
-Also, the file uploading menu allows avoiding to do this job manually.
+The section `Exclude identifiers` enables users to exclude selected features manually.
+This can be useful e.g., when wanting to asses performance without a top feature.
+There is also an option to upload a file with multiple features that should be excluded.

 > To utilize this option, you should upload a CSV (comma `,` separated) file where each row corresponds to a feature to be excluded.
 Also, the file should include a header (title row).